Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Simulations

-But $\maxrhohat$ is based on heuristic approximation and has unclear theoretical behavior.
-We expect it to be a tighter upper bound than $\maxrho^*$, in the sense that it is closer to $\maxrho$ and ideally, $\maxrho \le \maxrhohat \le \maxrho^*$.
+However, the heuristic bound $\maxrhohat$ has unknown property.
+We expect it to be tighter than $\maxrho^*$, in the sense that it is closer to $\maxrho$.
+Ideally, it should satisfy $\maxrho \le \maxrhohat \le \maxrho^*$.
 This is supported by Figure \ref{fig7}, but we still need extensive simulations to be confident about this in general.

-For comprehensiveness, we experiment every possible setup for penalized B-splines that affects $\textrm{redf}(\rho)$.
+For comprehensiveness, let's experiment every possible setup for penalized B-splines that affects $\REDF(\rho)$.
 The placement of equidistant or unevenly spaced knots produces different $\bm{B}$.
 The choice of difference or derivative penalty gives different $\bm{D}_m$.
 We also consider weighted data where $(x_i, y_i)$ has weight $w_i$.
 This leads to a penalized weighted least squares problem (PWLS) that can be transformed to a PLS problem by absorbing weights into $\bm{B}$: $\bm{B} \leftarrow \bm{W}^{1/2}\bm{B}$, where $\bm{W}$ is a diagonal matrix with element $W_{ii} = w_i$.
 Altogether, we have 8 scenarios (see Table \ref{table: 8 scenarios}).